-Applications may be lodged by ACPs and other organisations eg, lighting suppliers, provided they have login access to the ELT Portal.
+Applications may be lodged by ACPs and other organisations eg, lighting suppliers, provided they have login access to the tool.
 ACPs are provided with a login when they are accredited.
 Non-ACPs can create an account here.
 Applicants should read the Lighting Equipment Requirements for further guidance on the application process.

 Creating ESCs from the implementation of accepted ELTs

 Only ACPs accredited under the Commercial Lighting Energy Savings Formula method are able to create ESCs from the implementation of accepted ELTs.
 Information on applying to become an ACP can be found here.
 Alternatively, a list of current ACPs can be found here.